maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - Adding/Removing from the middle would not work well
   - Adding data == *Pushing* onto the Stack
   - Removing data == *Popping* from the Stack
-- **All data stored on the Stack must have a known in advanced and fixed-size**
+- **All data stored on the Stack must have a known-in-advanced type and fixed-size**
   - Else, store the data in the Heap instead

 #### Heap